Fact-checking 5 of the most famous AI movies

 The movies are a magical place where the wildest of fantasies can come to life.
 You can follow the journey of knights and princesses, robots fighting intergalactic battles and even see what it was like if we could bring dinosaurs back to life.
 But what about movies that depict artificial intelligence (AI)?

 Few people really know much about AI except for what they see in the movies.
-The average person doesn’t understand the difference between deep learning and machine learning, but they could tell you that the Terminator was evil and stemmed from AI gone rogue (which is often where the general fear of AI stems from).
+The average person doesn’t understand the difference between deep learning and machine learning, but they could tell you that the Terminator was evil and stemmed from famous AI monsters that have gone rogue (which is often where the general fear of AI stems from).

 Hollywood builds a great story around it, but just how much of it is based in truth?
 Like most things, there are some kernels but a lot is added for cinematic effect.